 Objective:

-Learn how to set up a thermal analysis with all available boundary conditions, and how to use the resulting temperature field to set up a thermal stress analysis in the same nTop Notebook.
+Learn how to set up a thermal analysis with all available boundary conditions and use the resulting temperature field to perform a thermal stress analysis in the same nTop Notebook.

 Procedure: